gaanss/stork/README.md

 - **Single Mode**: One email account is used for all verifications
 - **Redirect Mode**: All verification emails are forwarded to a single account

+The application now supports separate IMAP passwords for email verification.
+This is useful when:
+- Your email account uses an app-specific password for IMAP access
+- You have different passwords for email and Stork accounts
+- You use 2FA for your email account and need an application password

 Configure the IMAP settings in `settings.yaml` under the `email` section.

 ### Proxy Support 🌐